Overview

 Graduate employers

-Our alumni have gone into a variety of HR roles in organisations like Acas, East London NHS, Hall Aitken and Tower Hamlets Council.
+Our human resource management alumni have taken on a variety of HR roles in organisations like Acas, East London NHS, Hall Aitken, and Tower Hamlets Council.

 Job roles